Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-recovery-mode.rst

 Switching to Backup/Recovery mode is performed through :guilabel:`🔑 Backup/Recovery OFF/ON` key switch.
 After switching :guilabel:`🔑 Backup/Recovery OFF/ON key` to position **ON**, Backup mode start operating.

-|image058| :guilabel:`indication for backup mode` is displayed on 7–segment display and :guilabel:`🟠 Backup/Recovery Mode` indicator lamp iluminated.
+|image058| :guilabel:`indication for backup mode` is displayed on 7–segment display and :guilabel:`🟠 Backup/Recovery Mode` indicator lamp is iluminated.

 .. important::
     Backup function ignore all settings and fault detection related with following operation and allows movement of hoist with hoist limited speed.

-Back-up operation mode
+Backup operation mode
 =========================

 In Backup operating mode, control is performed through commands for lifting and lowering of the hoist.